JuliaDocs/Documenter.jl/docs/src/man/syntax.md

 and filter out docstrings that do not match one of the modules or categories specified.

-Note that the values assigned to `Pages`, `Modules`, and `Order` may be any valid Julia code and thus can be something more complex that an array literal if required, i.e.
+Note that the values assigned to `Pages`, `Modules`, and `Order` may be any valid Julia code and thus can be something more complex than an array literal if required, i.e.

 ````markdown
 ```@index